grammyjs/website/site/docs/guide/files.md

 ### Via `file_id` or URL

-The first two methods are simple: you just pass the respective value as a `string`, and you're done.
+The first two methods are simple: you just pass the respective value as a `string`, and you’re done.

 ```ts
 // Sending via file_id